 First up we, of course, have iZombie, the show that inspired this article.
 And the show that in many ways has changed the way we look at the zombie genre as a whole.

 The CW’s iZombie tells the story of Liv Moore an ambitious doctor who gets turned into a zombie and takes a job at the Medical Examiner’s Office to have access to zombie food of choice aka brains.
 But, it turns out that iZombie’s version of zombies take up the personality traits of the person whose brain they eat.
 As well as get some of their memories via visions.
 So soon enough we see Liv team up with a Seattle PD detective Clive Babineaux and her boss Ravi Chakrabarti to solve murders while navigating different personalities and other people’s memories.

 If you are looking for a zombie show that is more funny than scary, then iZombie will definitely be for you.
 This show offers fun storylines, diverse and engaging characters.
 And it’s all set to a backdrop of a bigger mystery of who else knows about zombies.
 And did I mention that the show also has that serialized procedural aspect to it, because each episode we see Team Liv solve murders?
 Yes, iZombie has everything.
-No wonder that the show is in its fourth season right now!
-And we have a fifth and the last one to look forward to next year.
+No wonder that the show has survived for five whole seasons.

 Santa Clarita Diet

 For another less scary option of a zombie TV series, there is Santa Clarita Diet.